alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/CurrentPower-v1.md

 In order for the consumer to know what update rate is expected it should read from the Precision and UpdateRate attributes to understand the amount of change required in the measured value before the property will update, and the maximum frequency at which updates can be expected.
-Note that reading CumulativeEnergy between updates should not return a different value than the last changed signal, as that would violate the org.freedesktop.DBus.Property.EmitsChangedSignal = true contract.
+Note that reading CurrentPower between updates should not return a different value than the last changed signal, as that would violate the org.freedesktop.DBus.Property.EmitsChangedSignal = true contract.